 https://www.csb.gov/assets/1/6/csb_incident_reports_volume_one_2025-01-14.pdf.

-Both accident investigations and hazard investigations lead to new safety recommendations, which are the Board's principal tool for achieving positive change.
-Recommendations are issued to government agencies, companies, trade associations, labor unions, and other groups.
+Recommendations are the CSB's principal tool for achieving positive safety change.
 Implementation of each safety recommendation is tracked and monitored by CSB staff.
 When recommended actions have been completed satisfactorily, the recommendation may be closed by a Board vote.